 Situationally appropriate medical aid and supplies

-In partnership with Facebook, the Disaster Recovery Network at GlobalGiving facilitated grants to support Direct Relief’s response to the devastating Montecito Mudslides.
+In partnership with Facebook, the Disaster Recovery Team at GlobalGiving facilitated grants to support Direct Relief’s response to the devastating Montecito Mudslides.
 Direct Relief was able to provide specifically requested medical aid, supplies, and financial support to neighborhoods in need.